sleuthkit/hadoop_framework/README.txt

-This is a pre-alpha project under active development and in an uncertain state.
-Under no circumstances should you download it, fork it, build it, modify it, or run it.
+This is a prototype project and should not be used in a production environment.

 Copyright is retained for contributions by Basis Technology Corp or Lightbox Technologies, Inc, depending on the contributor.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.